 How to Build a Culture of Wellness: A Workshop for Public Defender Leaders and Managers (1-2 hours)

-This workshop reviews research and recommendations for workplace culture that promotes wellbeing, and then uses as examples and models PD offices that offer programs like Sabbatical, structured mentorship, and reliable coverage for people to take vacation and leave.
+This workshop reviews research and recommendations for workplace culture that promotes wellbeing and strives to avoid unintentionally contributing to moral injury.
+We will discuss examples and models within PD offices that offer programs like Sabbatical, structured mentorship, and reliable coverage for people to take vacation and leave.
 We also talk about how to minimize expectations of 24/7 availability and support healthy boundaries.

-Support Well Being in Training, Mentorship and Coaching (1 hour)
+Support Well Being in Training, Supervising, Mentorship and Coaching (1 hour)